 The report highlights the danger of a United States attack on Iranian nuclear facilities.
 The possible retaliation by Iran against military bases in the Middle East could spark an all-out regional war.
-A global recession could follow preventing the GCC leaders from modernizing their countries..
+A global recession could follow preventing the GCC leaders from modernizing their countries.

+The report also highlights the “best case” scenario.
 GCC countries could continue to broker peace in the Middle East while also developing their economies.
 Good examples are Dubai, UAE, and Qatar.

-What Happens if GCC Members Drop the Dollar Peg
+What Happens If GCC Members Drop the Dollar Peg